Texas governor signs new voting maps pushed by Trump to gain five GOP seats in Congress in 2026

 The Texas map drafted in rare mid-decade redistricting prompted fierce protests from Democrats and sparked a gerrymandering tug-of-war for voters in states across the country.

+“Texas is now more red in the United States Congress,” Abbott said in a video he posted on X of him signing the legislation.

-Before Texas lawmakers passed their new map, California had passed a bill that will ask voters to approve new Democratic-leaning districts to counter any Republican gains in Texas.
+Before Texas lawmakers passed their new map, California passed a bill asking voters to approve new Democratic-leaning districts to counter any Republican gains in Texas.

 The incumbent president’s party usually loses congressional seats in the midterm election.
 On a national level, the partisan makeup of existing districts puts Democrats within three seats of a majority.

+Voting rights groups filed a lawsuit this week ahead of Abbott's signing the bill, saying the new map weakens the electoral influence of Black voters.

-Texas Democrats have vowed to challenge the new map in court.
-They delayed a vote in the state House by two weeks by fleeing Texas in July in protest and to rally support nationally.
-And they were assigned round-the-clock police monitoring upon their return to ensure they attended Wednesday's session.
+Texas Democrats have also vowed to challenge the new map in court.
+They delayed a vote by two weeks by leaving Texas on Aug.
+3 in protest and to rally support nationally.
+Upon their return, they were assigned round-the-clock police monitoring to ensure they showed up for debate.

 But the large Republican majority in the Texas Legislature made its ultimate passage all but inevitable.